mawkler/demicolon.nvim/README.md

 demicolon.nvim lets you repeat any [nvim-treesitter-textobjects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects?tab=readme-ov-file#text-objects-move) motion.
 For example: `]f` to "jump to next function", `]c` to "jump to next class", etc.

 > [!NOTE]
-> To use treesitter text-objects you need to [configure `textobjects.select.keymaps` in nvim-treesitter-textobjects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects?tab=readme-ov-file#text-objects-move).
+> To use treesitter text-objects you need to [configure `textobjects.move` in nvim-treesitter-textobjects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects?tab=readme-ov-file#text-objects-move).

 ## Configuration